“We believe that every mother and child deserves access to professional care with love and compassion”

 - That every pregnant woman has access to skilled professionals that can give her support, education and care to ensure that she delivers a healthy child that thrives.

-- To help create healthy families because they are the basis of a healthy society.
+- To help create healthy families because they are especially the basis of a healthy society.

 - That our clinic becomes a centre that offers mothers and babies, healthcare, support and education that can be replicated in other communities.